Cloud-42/terraform-aws-jenkins/README.md

  * DNS friendly name in Route53 for connections ( Optional ).
  * Application Load balancer "ALB" , forwarding to the Jenkins Master.
  * Jenkins Server rebuilds once a week deploying all the latest security patches and the latest jenkins.war.
 Default = 00:00 - 00:30 each Sunday morning.
- * Custom KMS encryption keys for EFS.
+ * Custom KMS encryption key for EFS.
  * HTTP - auto re-directs to - HTTPS
  * data\_sources.tf can be used to look up the latest AMI to use.